WardLT/applied-ai-for-materials/bayesian-statistics/assignment/assignment.md

         ## FILL ME IN!

     def logprob_prior(self, params):
-        """Compute the log probability of the parameters given the prior distributions
+        """Compute the log probability of the parameters given the prior distributions.

+        Includes the prior for model parameters and the "dataset weights" (\alpha)

         Args:
             params ([float]): Chosen parameters